aytacg26/ruler_of_the_world/README.md

 ## 4- Major Straits Cards

 A Strait is a narrow channel of the sea joining two larger bodies of water.
-It most commonly refers to a channel of water that lies between two land masses.
+It most commonly refers to a channel of water that lies between two landmasses.
 Strait is used for international navigation through the territorial sea between one part of the high seas or an exclusive economic zone and another part of high seas or an exclusive economic zone are subject to the legal regime of transit passage.
 Straits are commercially and strategically important for **The Ruler of the World**.
-Importance of Straits came from the following
+The importance of Straits came from the following

 	1- Seaborne trade for commercial shipping
-	2 – Vital oil producing region
+	2 – Vital oil-producing region
-	3 – Play vital role in geo-politics
+	3 – Play a vital role in geo-politics

 There will be 18 Major Straits Cards and each card will multiply the point of the location country points by a multiplier of that Strait.
-That is, if a player holds for example Bosporus Strait, it will effect the point of location country, that is point of Turkey.
-Base point of Turkey Card is 1.51 and multiplier of Bosporus Strait Card is 1.5, in this case, point from Turkey with Bosporus Strait Card will be 2.265.
-Each Major Strait and their multiplier is given in the following list
+That is, if a player holds for example Bosporus Strait, it will affect the point of location country, that is point of Turkey.
+Basepoint of Turkey Card is 1.51 and multiplier of Bosporus Strait Card is 1.5, in this case, the point from Turkey with Bosporus Strait Card will be 2.265.
+Each Major Strait and its multiplier is given in the following list

 Note : Multiplier of Strait will effect point of each location country